reasonmethis/docdocgo-core/README.md

 ## Research Commands

-There are now two modes of research: "heatseek" (for finding just that perfect website) and "regular" (for compiling information from multiple websites).
+There are now two modes of research: "heatseek" (for finding just that perfect website) and "classic" (for compiling information from multiple websites).
 Let's first provide a "cheatsheet" of all of the research options, and then go over them individually and provide more detailed information.

 >_KB_ stands for _knowledge base_, also known as a _collection_.

 ### Overview

-Here are the most important commands you can use for Internet research:
+Here are the most important commands you can use for DocDocGo's signature "infinite" research:

-**1. "Heatseek" mode:** look for websites that contain the answer to your query (no KB created)
+**1. Heatseek mode:** look for websites that contain the answer to your query (no KB created)

 - `/research heatseek 6 <your query>`: perform 6 rounds of "heatseek" research
 - `/re hs 5`: perform 5 more rounds (can use shorthands for commands)

 This is a newer, more lightweight mode that is highly useful when you need to find that "gem" of a website that contains some specific information and Google is just giving you too much noise.

-**2. Regular mode:** use content from multiple websites to write a detailed answer, create a KB
+**2. Classic mode:** use content from multiple websites to write a detailed answer, create a KB

 - `/research <your query>`: start new research, generate report, create KB from fetched sites
 - `/research deeper`: expand report and KB to cover 2x more sites as current report